aalia-farhat/aalia-farhat/README.md

 # 💫 About Me:
 Hi there! 👋 I'm an undergrad student currently pursuing a degree in Electronics and Communication Engineering (ECE).
 I'm passionate about blending hardware and software solutions to create innovative and impactful projects.
-My interests include embedded systems, IoT, and software development, and I enjoy taking on challenges that push me to expand my knowledge and skills.<br><br>🔧 Skills: Python, C, HTML/CSS, MATLAB, Markdown, Postman<br><br>🌱 Currently Learning: API Documentation<br><br>📫 Reach me at:<br><br>✉️ Email: aalia.farhat04@gmail.com<br> <br>Excited to collaborate with you! 🚀
+My interests include embedded systems, IoT, and software development, and I enjoy taking on challenges that push me to expand my knowledge and skills.<br><br>🔧 Skills: Python, C, HTML/CSS, MATLAB, Verilog, Markdown, Postman, API Documentation, API Testing<br><br>📫 Reach me at:<br><br>✉️ Email: aalia.farhat04@gmail.com<br> <br>Excited to collaborate with you! 🚀

 ## 🌐 Socials: